santi1s/Big-Data/Data-Movement-POD/Stream-Analytics/Escalations-&-Collaborations/Collaborations-%7C-IoT-Hub.md

 CSSPodDevSptDevIOT@microsoft.com

 Not getting any response from the IoT Pod?
-Reach out the correct regional manager for your customer:
+Reach out the correct regional SME for your customer:

 |Region|Name             |Alias   |Email                  |